Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/README.md

 Linux was initially created as an open source alternative to Unix.
 You’re probably asking now..
 Well what is Unix?
 Good question.
 Unix is a proprietary operating system created by a small team employed by Bell Labs (owned by AT&T) led by Ken Thompson and Dennis Ritchie in the 1970s.
 Unix was derived from an operations system called [Multics].
 Unix was considered as the first "portable" operating system mainly due to the fact it was written in the C programming language.
 Prior to Unix many operating systems were tied to physical hardware.

-In 1983, [Richard Stallman] started the [GNU] project with the goal of creating a free opensource UNIX-like operating system.
+In 1983, [Richard Stallman] started the [GNU] project with the goal of creating a free open source UNIX-like operating system.
 It wasn't until 1991 when [Linus Torvalds] started a project that later became Linux.

 ## Unix vs Linux